Skip to Content

 At the baby shower in August 2017, I looked like I was the one pregnant.

 Our son was born in October 2017, which made me ponder where I was with my health.
-I was obese, had out of control blood pressure, and was left with little desire to exercise much less start training for another marathon.
+I was obese, had out-of-control blood pressure, and was left with little desire to exercise much less start training for another marathon.

 During the birth of our son, I experienced chest pains and shortness of breath which caused me to realize that something had to change, or I might not be around for my new son and older daughter.